-The new year is a popular time to consider switching up some of our routines, including our apps.
+There’s no time like the present to consider switching up some of our routines, including our apps.

-I’ve searched the internet to come up with this list of the nine best productivity apps that automate and streamline your work, so you get more done in less time.
-These aren’t the well-known apps everyone uses, but rather some fresh finds you might not have heard of, or tried yet.
+I’ve searched the internet to come up with this list of the nine best productivity apps that automate and streamline your work, so you get more done in less time and collaborate more effectively with your team members.
+These aren’t the well-known apps everyone uses, but rather some fresh finds you might not have heard of or tried yet.

 Note: These apps aren’t listed in any particular order.

-What are productivity apps?
+What are team productivity apps?
 And do they work?

 When it comes down to it, productivity is all personal.
 Sure, you can read blogs, listen to audiobooks, and check out podcasts about productivity.
-But at the end of the day, some techniques will work better than others depending on your workflow and scope of work.
+But at the end of the day, some techniques will work better than others, depending on your workflows and scope of work.

-Today, we wanted to go over some of the best productivity apps on the market and go over the key features, pros, and cons of each so you can choose the best one for your needs!
-What can you expect with productivity apps?
+Today, we wanted to go over some of the best team productivity apps on the market and go over the key features, pricing, pros, and cons of each so you can choose the best one for your needs!
+What can you expect from productivity apps?

 The great thing about productivity apps is that there are so many ways to be productive.
 So, on this list, you'll find a variety of apps with a variety of features.
 From note-taking functionality to real-time team collaboration to distraction squashers, you'll find an app on this list that will help you do more in less time.

-Some of these softwares have free versions while others may require a credit card.
+Some of these software programs have free versions, while others may require a credit card.
 But no matter the option you choose, our goal is to help you get a return on your investment with one of these tools.

-Without further ado, let’s get into the best productivity apps on the market to make 2022 your best year yet!
+Without further ado, let’s get into the best productivity apps on the market to help you find your most productive self in no time!

 If you’re unfamiliar, keyboard launchers let you open, close, find, and organize files, folders, and apps without using your mouse or navigating to the Applications folder.

 In addition, Alfred offers custom workflows, which automate repetitive tasks.
 For example, Alfred’s time zone info workflow saves productivity podcaster Paul Minors tons of time (check out our interview with Paul!).
-Similarly, if you work with international team members, Alfred’s Convert workflow feature is great when you need to use the metric system.
+Similarly, Alfred’s Convert workflow feature is great when you need to use the metric system if you work with international team members.
 If you can’t find the workflow you need in the Alfred community, you create your own.

 Summary of Alfred’s key features:

-- Clipboard history - lets you to locate any text or file copied from earlier
+- Clipboard history - lets you locate any text or file copied from earlier

 - Snippets - makes it easy to auto-expand abbreviations into full texts